SOC-DGL: Social Interaction Behavior Inspired Dual Graph Learning Framework for Drug-Target Interaction Identification: Appendix

-To validate the effectiveness and superiority of SOC-DGL, we conducted comparative experiments with four leading methods that were widely recognized in DTI prediction.
-These models included GraphDTA~\cite{nguyen2021graphdta}, LRSpNM~\cite{wu2021novo}, MLMC~\cite{yan2022drug}, MULGA~\cite{ma2023mulga}, and MMDG-DTI~\cite{hua2025mmdg}.
-The detailed results of the comparative experiments on these baseline datasets were presented in Appendix Tab.~\ref{tab:4}.
+To validate the effectiveness and superiority of SOC-DGL, we conducted comparative experiments with seven leading methods that were widely recognized in DTI prediction.
+These models included GraphDTA, LRSpNM, MLMC, MULGA, MSI-DTI, BCMMDA and MMDG-DTI.